Permutation-Aware Action Segmentation via Unsupervised Frame-to-Segment Alignment: Experiments

 \subsubsection{Results on YouTube Instructions}

 Tab.~\ref{tab:yti_results} presents the quantitative results of our approach along with previous unsupervised activity segmentation methods on the YTI dataset.
 We follow the protocol of prior works and report the accuracy excluding the background frames.
-It is clear from Tab.~\ref{tab:yti_results} that our approach achieves the best results on both metrics, outperforming all previous methods.
+It is clear from Tab.~\ref{tab:yti_results} that our approach achieves the best MOF, outperforming all previous methods, and the second best F1-Score, slightly worse than TOT+TCL~\cite{kumar2022unsupervised} (note that our approach currently relies on TOT only, and can further include TCL for potential improvements).
 Specifically, UFSA has an improvement of 9.0\% MOF and 2.4\% F1-Score over TOT~\cite{kumar2022unsupervised}, and an improvement of 5.8\% MOF and 2.8\% F1-Score over UDE~\cite{swetha2021unsupervised}.
 In addition, our approach obtains a noticeable gain of 4.7\% MOF and a slight gain of 0.3\% F1-Score over ASAL~\cite{li2021action}.
 Fig.~\ref{fig:yti_exmaple} plots the qualitative results of UFSA, TOT~\cite{kumar2022unsupervised}, and CTE~\cite{kukleva2019unsupervised} on a YTI video.
 Our approach demonstrates significant advantages over CTE~\cite{kukleva2019unsupervised} and TOT~\cite{kumar2022unsupervised} in terms of capturing the temporal order of actions and aligning them closely with the ground truth.
-Please refer to the supplementary material for more qualitative results.
+Due to space constraints, please refer to the supplementary material for more qualitative examples, especially with permuted, missing, and repetitive actions.